francopasut/academic/content/en/post/latex_to_docx/index.md

 In such cases, it is necessary to convert the text into readable word processing software format.
-Mainly I am referring to the *.docx* format, typical of MS Word but also readable by other similar systems, such as *LibreOffice Write* that I used for this article.
+Mainly I am referring to the *.docx* format, typical of MS Word but also readable by other similar systems, such as *LibreOffice Writer* that I used for this article.

 The conversion procedure is neither unique nor immediate: sometimes it is necessary to complete the result with some minor intervention.